uc-wilso6jm/it3038c-scripts/project1/readme.md

 ### Feel free to use this script to generate a complex, secure password for any of your accounts!
 I would recommend using a password manager such as [Dashlane](https://www.dashlane.com/) or [LastPass](https://www.lastpass.com/) because it would be very difficult and annoying to try and memorize say a 20 character password for your email when you need to log in and check it everyday.

+### I realize this script is far from perfect and there is some bulletproofing that needs to be done to the code.
+### Ex.
+If you enter anything other than an integer, there's a ValueError.
+In the next project I will work on fixing this.

 ### Sources used for reference in creating my project:
 - [Stack Overflow - Defining Randomized Characters Function](https://stackoverflow.com/questions/2257441/random-string-generation-with-upper-case-letters-and-digits)